 CM2 (Contribution Margin 2) is what’s left after all costs associated with fulfilling the order have been accounted for (think of it as all costs except marketing).

-Improving CM2 is about more efficient warehouse, shipping, packaging, customer service and card processing costs.
+Improving CM2 with the same CM1 is about more efficiency/savings in warehousing, shipping, packaging, customer service and card processing costs.

-The aim is to optimise your CM3 – the money left to pay salaries, office costs and other overheads.
-Whatever is left after your overheads is your profit.
+The aim is to optimise your CM3 – the money left to pay salaries, office costs etc. Whatever is left after your overheads is your profit.

 Your total CM3 in a month is the average CM3 per order multiplied by the number of orders.